DangerMounce/ea_branding_generator/README.md

 # Branding Colors Generator

 This Node.js script generates a CSS file (`branding.css`) containing CSS variables for primary and secondary colors and their variants.
-It's designed to streamline the process of defining and updating branding colors in web development projects.
+It's designed to streamline the process of defining and updating branding colors in customizing CSS in product tours.

 ## Overview